antiproton/jsonchess/README.md

 The class is closed behind fromMove (generate an instance based on a chess Move) and fromJson (generate an instance based on jsonchess JSON).

+The module also has a method called getShortJSON.
+This method takes a Move and an index, and returns JSON with just the details necessary to make the move (from, to, etc).
+This is the representation sent to players and spectators when new moves are made.

 Constants
 ---------